Alabama Truck Driver Fatigue Accident Lawyer

 The truck drivers

-If your Birmingham large vehicle crash was caused by driver fatigue and negligence, he or she can be held liable for your injuries and losses.
+If your Alabama large vehicle crash was caused by driver fatigue and negligence, he or she can be held liable for your injuries and losses.

 The trucking company

 The driver’s employer, the trucking company, may be held liable, applying the principle by law that the employer can be liable for the negligence of its employees.
 Additionally, if the trucking company in your case contributed to the Alabama truck driver’s fatigue by pushing him or her to meet deadlines, that person could be found culpable for your injuries.

 The maintenance company